zoealavi/offsetpointbc/README.md

 - A point and polygon object in a meters based crs, compatible for BC data (crs 3005 or 26910), is required.

   - The boundary layer ensures offset points remain within the original area of interest.
-A point's original boundary is noted, then offset.
-If new offset location is beyond the point's original boundary (example in a neighoubouring boundary or into water), the point is nudged back to its original boundary.
-From its new offset location, it gets nudged back to the closest edge of the original boundary plus 5 meters within it (default, see the parameter "buffer_dist_to_correct_by_meters").
+A point’s original boundary is noted, then offset.
+    If new offset location is beyond the point’s original boundary (example in a neighoubouring boundary or into water), the point is nudged back to its original boundary.
+From its new offset location, it gets nudged back to the closest edge of the original boundary plus 5 meters within it (default, see the parameter “buffer_dist_to_correct_by_meters”).

 - *Important*: if possible, in the polygon boundary layer, include a column with total population for each boundary (for example,